Projects

 The four aims of the programme are:

 REINVENT is also delivered through partnerships with the Government of Kenya, non-government organisations, civil society organisations and faith-based organisations.
-Respective Government ministries and autonomous state agencies engage with our Technical Leads and Regional Teams to deliver projects that contribute to the programme outputs.
+Respective Government ministries and autonomous state agencies engage with our Technical Leads and Regional Teams to deliver projects that contribute to the programme outcomes.

 Results